HillaryIkhais/sales-report/README.md

 ## About

-**I am Hillary Ikhais, a Data Analyst specializing in Python-based analysis and translating raw data into business decisions.**
+**I am Hillary Ikhais, a Data Analyst specializing in Python based analysis and translating raw data into business decisions.**

  Open to freelance projects.
 [View more work on GitHub](https://github.com/HillaryIkhais)